The SCHWA Sound

 - reduce your accent (accent reduction)

-– listen to native English speakers speaking at natural speed
+- understand more native English speakers speaking at natural pace

 Well hey there!
 I’m Emma from mmmEnglish!
 This lesson is all about the schwa.
 Now it’s just one of the many English sounds but it’s one of the most important ones that you need to understand and use.
 Particularly if you want to sound more natural when you’re speaking English.
 So stay tuned!